amirmghaemi/tika-document-ingest/README.md

 <a name="start_nifi"></a>
 #### START NIFI

-1. To start the NiFi, you can directly double-click on the “run-nifi.bat” file in the nifi-1.14.0 -> bin folder.
+1. To start NiFi, you can directly double-click on the “run-nifi.bat” file in the nifi-1.14.0 -> bin folder.

     ![alt text](resources/nifi_run_nifi_bat.png)